Last Updated on by

 It’s long been recognized that factors such as sunscreen use and obesity play a significant role in why so many people are not getting enough vitamin D; so, women’s health organizations have no problem with recommending supplementation to close that nutritional gap during pregnancy.
 Although, not specifically to prevent preeclampsia.

-If you want to learn more about Vitamin D’s effect on health and well-being, as well as how to calculate your own individual needs, watch my video ‘Vitamin D vs Disease’.
+If you want to learn more about Vitamin D’s effect on health and well-being, as well as how to calculate the perfect dose for your own individual needs, watch my video ‘Vitamin D vs Disease’.
 The method for calculating your personal dosage is near the end of the video.

-If you have any questions, suggestions or comments regarding this article, post it below or contact me by email.
+If you have any questions or comments regarding this topic, post them below or tweet me on Twitter.

 1 Nordqvist, Christian.
 “Preeclampsia: Causes, Diagnosis, and Treatment”.
 Medical News Today, October 12, 2016.
 Web.
 March 2017